projectshift/shift-schema/README.md

     valid.get_messages(locale='en') # or whatever you specify
 ```

+## provided filters:

+There is a number of implemented filters already and we are constantly adding more.
+You also can implement your own by extending from `AbstractFilter` class.
+Currently the follwing filters are provided:

+#### Digits
+Removes everything from the string leaving just the digits and optionally converts result to integer.

+#### Lowercase
+Converts incoming string to lowercase.
+If incoming data is not a string it will be converted to one implicitly.

+#### Strip
+Removes spaces, newlines or any specified characters either from fron, back or both sides of a string.

+#### Uppercase
+Converts incoming string to uppercase.
+If incoming data is not a string it will be converted to one implicitly.

+## provided validators:

+#### Choice
+Checks if provided value exists in an iterable of valid choices provided to constructor.

+#### Digits
+Validates that passed value consists only of digits.

+#### Email
+Validates that passed in value is a valid email.
+The check is regex only so we don't do any deep MX checks here

+#### Length
+Validates an input for being proper length.
+You can check for minimum length, maximum length or both.

 ## flask wtforms extension:

 Extension allows you to use schemas to validate wftforms in flask applications.
 Forms can represent full model data or just a smaller subset of your model.
 Both filtering and validation will be applied to form data according to rules defined in schema.